marcelortizv/triplediff/README.md

 - 🔲 User-specified data-driven models for estimations of nuisance parameters.
+  - This is partially implemented via the `mlr3` package, which provides a unified interface for off-the-shelf ML algorithms in R. Users can specify their own models for estimating outcome models and propensity scores.
+Currently, two-periods DDD with single treatment date is the only setting supported.
 - 🔲 Built-in plotting capabilities for visualizing results.
   - This can be done easily by users.
 E.g., event-study type estimates can be plotted using `ggplot2`.
 See the quick start example.